 One message I think autism parents don't hear enough: it is so important to make time and space for our autistic kids to be themselves.
 To do what they like.
 To be completely relaxed and unstressed.
 To not have other people making demands on them (even to help them), to not be figuring out how to ask people for help so they can do what they want to do.
 Legitimate, unfettered chill time.

 We try to make that time available to Leo, as much as we can: going to the beach, hiking, trampolining, swimming, all things he loves.
 But sometimes he just wants to sit down, sing, and pound on a damn ball.
-So he gets to do just that.
-And this is what it looks like:
+So whenever he wants to and it's also possible, he gets to do just that.

 He's a happier kid and we're a happier family-of-his when he gets time to be his own happy autistic self.
 Being Autistic and mostly non-speaking in a world built for non-Autistics means Leo spends a disproportionate amount of his time negotiating, problem-solving, or figuring out how to communicate his needs -- and not always successfully, despite the best efforts of his family, teachers, and friends.
 And that doesn't include sensory assaults from bickering siblings, clothing, or loud noises.
 That doesn't include all the times we've misunderstood his needs without knowing we misunderstood them, because of the communication gap -- again, despite our best efforts.
 His life can be fairly frustrating and anxiety-ridden.
 He so, so, so needs time to relax and do what he likes.

 This is why I think autism parents need to be extra careful to find as many ways to understand our kids as we can.
 We also need to pick our battles.
 I almost threw my computer across the room this morning in reading an autism parent's prideful recollection of how she spent hours torturing her teenage autistic daughter, demanding the daughter wear a specific item of clothing and insisting that she (the parent) was not going to "give in to autism."